I like to read.

 OverDrive is probably one of the best resources I’ve found in recent years.

-The local library is a great source of a lot of things beyond books(one can get access to things such as free Morningstar access, free tickets to museums and zoos, DVDs, etc.) but the best part of having a library card is access to OverDrive.
+The local library is a great source of a lot of things beyond books.
+One can get access to things such as free Morningstar access, free tickets to museums and zoos, DVDs, etc. However, the best part of having a library card is access to OverDrive.

-I’ve been a kindle convert for a while now, leaving the old paperbacks in the dust but my reading has been sporadic.
-One of my annual goals this year was to read a lot more and OverDrive certainly helped with that especially with the many books I expect to read ones that I don’t necessarily want to spend money on and OverDrive solves that dilemma.
+I’ve been a kindle convert for a while now.
+I’ve left the old paperbacks in the dust but my reading has been sporadic.
+One of my annual goals this year was to read a lot more.
+OverDrive certainly helped with that.
+There are many books I expect to read and ones that I don’t necessarily want to spend money on.
+OverDrive solves that dilemma.

-It allows me to access a huge library of books, both fiction and non-fiction, gets them onto my kindle in no time at all and it’s free.
+It allows me to access a huge library of books, both fiction and non-fiction.
+It gets them onto my kindle in no time at all and it’s free.
 You don’t have to search “free eBook” on google anymore because OverDrive has it all.

-That means I can be entertained, learn and grow all while having extra cash to put into my savings accounts for the future.
+Whether they’re free or not, Books allow me to be entertained, learn and grow.
+With OverDrive, they’re free.
+That means I get all that while having extra cash to put into my savings accounts for the future.
 That’s a combination that can’t be beat and a great way to stay Frugal while not limiting yourself at all.